mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 Here are a few features that stood out:

 * **Fast autofocus:** Fish do not like to sit still.
 Forget about rack focusing underwater.
 Even if you wanted to try, manual focusing is not possible with most housings.
-Also, think about how difficult it can be to handle focusing on land; now throw in a mask and partical-filled water.
+Also, think about how difficult it can be to handle focusing on land; now throw in a mask and particle-filled water.
 * **Records 4K in 60FPS:** The underwater world is a fast moving one.
 The relatively high frame rate of 60FPS means you can obtain a natural looking, slow-motion image in post-production.
 * **Records a flat image profile:** A flat image profile helps you grade the footage – e.g. pull highlights or push exposure – in post-production, without it falling apart.
-* **20MP sensor:** With a decent sensor, you can capture high-quality stills, in addition to video.
+* **20MP still sensor:** You can capture high-quality stills in addition to the 4K video.

 I decided to go all in.

 I listed my XT-1 kit for sale and quickly ordered a used GH5 and wide lens.

 Next, I focused on finding a housing.

 Underwater photography is a niche market, so there were only three brands from which I could compare and select – [Nauticam](https://www.nauticam.com/products/na-gh5-housing-for-panasonic-lumix-gh5-camera), [Aquatica](http://www.aquatica.ca/en/products_dslr_agh5.html), and [Ikelite](https://www.ikelite.com/products/200dl-underwater-housing-for-panasonic-lumix-gh5-mirrorless-micro-four-thirds-cameras).

-I read a number of stories about Ikelite housings flooding and decided to write off that one.
+I read a number of stories about Ikelite housings flooding and decided to write off that company.

 The Nauticam housing seemed to have the best reputation, but the prices were sky high.